10 Pro Tips for Runway Photograhy

 6: Time your shots with the model’s stride

 Many new fashion show photographers wait until the model is at the end of the runway striking a pose before they take a photo.
-I avoid this spot for several reasons including that it’s the also the most likely place for amateurs in the audience to take photos, some of which will be using a flash (see tip #4 above), and it’s likely to be very close to the place where the photographers are all grouped together, forcing a shorter focal length which may result in a distorted image.
+I avoid this spot for several reasons.
+For one, it’s also the most likely place for amateurs in the audience to take photos, many of whom will be using a flash (see tip #4 above) Second, it’s likely to be very close to my camera, forcing use of a shorter focal length lens which may result in a distorted image.

 If you look at the professional runway photos from fashion shows in New York and Europe you will notice that most photographers catch the model at some point midway on the runway (likely in a sweet spot) while the model is walking.

-Walking is a great thing because you get to see how the garments move and flow, but a walking model isn’t enough.
+Walking is a great thing because you get to see how the garments move and flow, but a walking model doesn’t always look good in photos.
 What you may not have noticed is that the best photographers catch the model with their front foot firmly on the runway.

 It is awkward to take a picture of someone with their front leg extended forward, foot in the air.
 This means that in addition to identifying the sweet spot on the runway you need to time your shots with the rhythm of the model’s walk, more precisely, while their front foot is on the ground.
 Doing this effectively will take a little practice, but tips #7 and #8 will help a bit.